MasoodAbdulSamad/Spam-Mail/README.md

 # Spam-Mail
-To Predict the Mail weather Spam Mail or Ham Mail
+To Predict the Mail whether Spam Mail or Ham Mail